 As a result of these beliefs, they strive to implement the Montessori Quality Standards

 A copy of the signed Montessori Charter would be displayed at the school or nursery.
-Additionally, a list of these schools and nurseries will be available on this page soon.
-The school or nursery is expected to immediately start working towards AMI standards with the mentoring of AMI consultants.
+Additionally, a list of these schools and nurseries is available on our website.
+The school or nursery is expected to immediately start working towards AMI standards with the mentoring team.

-Click here for a list of schools and nurseries in Egypt that are part of the Montessori Quality Assurance Programme (MQAP)
+Check the list of schools and nurseries in Egypt that are part of the Montessori Quality Assurance Program (MQAP)